NERC-CEH/portable-jules/README.md

 - Develop a containerised approach that reduces discontinuity when scaling up to HPC systems (via singularity)

-## Notes
+### Ownership

-Work done while at UKCEH - repository will be transferred to [NERC-CEH](https://github.com/NERC-CEH) if/when it becomes useful.
+This work was done while at UKCEH - repository will be transferred to [NERC-CEH](https://github.com/NERC-CEH) if/when it becomes useful.